FAMILY LINE AND HISTORY

 Aug 22, 1996: The San Francisco Examiner (pg 15):

-Aug 23, 1996: Burial of Louis Dunand “Lou” Sevenau (age 82), 1st of 4 children of Ernest Edward Jules Sevenau & Edna Marguarite Clement/Kellogg, in Holy Cross Cemetery (St. Michael’s sec, row 21, grave 35), along with his wife Velma and infant daughter, in Colma, San Mateo Co., California.
+Aug 23, 1996: Burial of Louis Dunand “Lou” Sevenau (age 82), 1st of 4 children of Ernest Edward Jules Sevenau & Edna Marguarite Clement/Kellogg, at Holy Cross Cemetery (St. Michael’s sec, row 21, grave 35), along with his wife Velma and infant daughter, in Colma, San Mateo Co., California.

 Lou’s funeral was small, six family members including his three sons, a few police officers standing at the back, and retired Police Chief Thomas Cahill whom Lou had served under for 30 years.
 After the funeral service at the San Francisco chapel, an honor guard of five mounted police on horseback and a large escort of uniformed motorcycle police slowly escorted the procession of two black limousines through the streets of San Francisco, reflecting honor and respect for Lou’s service and dedication to the force.